-- 1. The exams will be taken in class. - 2.
-The term Reaction papers will be written assignments of between 4-5 double-spaced pages. - 3.
-Attendance: Attendance is mandatory.
-Unexcused absences will automatically lower your grade.
-You can take up to two absences during the term without penalty.
-4. Student Code of Conduct: See Addendum at end of syllabus.
+- calendar.
+The analysis you present in the paper should be exclusively focused on and derived from lectures and all assigned reading materials.
+All references to works used in your analysis should follow the standard conventions -- MLA, Chicago MS, APA -- for citing works in a footnote/endnote/in text. - 3.
+Attendance is mandatory.
+Three unexcused absences will automatically lower your final grade by one letter.
+You can take up to two absences during the term without penalty. - 4.
+Student Code of Conduct: See Addendum at end of syllabus.